 I've already added the ldap debugger, that's showing that Foreman does ~1500 lookups, one for each individual member in all my groups.
 With all those lookups it's not surprising that the sync takes a long time, but is it necessary to lookup every user in the groups?
 Shouldn't it be enough to lookup the user logging in and the groups?

-#11 Updated by Lukas Zapletal 5 months ago
+#11 Updated by Lukas Zapletal about 1 year ago

 Alex, please create a new issue with link to this one and provide more details.
 Was this a regression?